fescobar96/Crime-Prediction-in-San-Francisco/README.md

 ![crimes per year](https://github.com/fescobar96/Crime-Prediction-in-San-Francisco/blob/master/images/crimes%20per%20year.png?raw=true)

 The plot above represents the cumulative crimes per year.
-It is important to mention that the San Francisco Crime Classification Dataset only included crime records up to May 13, 2015; this is why the yearly crime rate seems to suddenly improved in 2015, when in reality we are just missing data for most of that year.
+It is essential to mention that the San Francisco Crime Classification Dataset only included crime records up to May 13, 2015; this is why the yearly crime rate seems to suddenly improve in 2015 when in reality, we are just missing data for most of that year.